 THE MUST HAVES

 With over 150 million people using Snapchat every day, the 4-year-old app is now surpassing Twitter in daily active users.

-Snapchat is targeting B2C marketers looking to increase brand awareness among certain demographics and age groups, impact customer acquisition and retention rates.
-And marketers are on board, building teams dedicated to content created specifically for the social media.
+Snapchat is targeting B2C marketers looking forward to increasing brand awareness among certain demographics and age groups, and impacting customer acquisition and retention rates.
+Marketers are on board, building teams dedicated to content that are specifically taking care of this social network.

 Snapchat is growing and has yet to show the full extent of its opportunities but some brands are already matching their ROI.
 By using some of the unique features to Snapchat, such as Sponsored Lenses or Filters, Gatorade was able to increase purchase intent for their product.

 Even though Twitter has experienced some organizational changes in 2016, they still offer some of the best options for directly engaging with a community thanks to the openness of the network and mechanics of Twitter conversations.